floydspace/serverless-esbuild/README.md

 ### ESM Support

 If you wish to enable ESM support you may set the esbuild [platform](https://esbuild.github.io/api/#platform) option to `neutral`.
-By default this will value default to `node`.
+This is set to `node` by default.

 ### Usage with non Node functions